Erica Garner Never Stopped Fighting

 And you have your own children.

 Yes.
 Actually I just had a son three months ago.
-I have an 8 year old daughter, Alyssa.
+I have an 8-year-old daughter, Alyssa.
 And I named my son Eric the third after my father.

 And Alyssa got to meet her grandfather?